Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

-In the proof of Theorem of \ref{t:exit_natural} we show that if absorption is not certain, then $\Pr^\nu(X_t\in[0,a) ~|~ T_0>t)$ decays at least exponentially fast with rate $\lambda_0$.
-When $0$ is regular and $\infty$ natural this was proven in Theorem 4 of \cite{MSM01}.
+\begin{remark} In the proof of Theorem of \ref{t:exit_natural} we show that if absorption is not certain, then $\Pr^\nu(X_t\in[0,a) ~|~ T_0>t)$ decays at least exponentially fast with rate $\lambda_0$.
+When $0$ is regular and $\infty$ natural this result was proved in Theorem 4 of \cite{MSM01}. \end{remark}

-Theorem \ref{t:exit_natural} immediately implies the following Corrollary \begin{corollary} If $0$ is an exit boundary, $\infty$ is a natural boundary, Assumption \ref{a:1} is fulfilled and absorption is certain, then there exists a quasistationary distribution if and only if the bottom $\lambda_0$ of the spectrum of $l$ is strictly positive.
+Theorem \ref{t:exit_natural} immediately implies the following Corollary. \begin{corollary} If $0$ is an exit boundary, $\infty$ is a natural boundary, Assumption \ref{a:1} is fulfilled and absorption is certain, then there exists a quasistationary distribution if and only if $\lambda_0>0$.

 If $0$ is an exit boundary, $\infty$ is a natural boundary, absorption is not certain and $\lambda_0>0$ then there are no quasistationary distributions.